makandra/cloud_test/README.md

     config/cloud_test.yml file

-The minimal config includes a 'key' and a 'user' value (login for the chosen provider), as well as 'provider' value.
+The minimal config includes a 'key' and a 'user' value (which may be or not be the login credentials for the chosen provider), as well as 'provider' value.
  Additional key/value pairs are possible, for example to configure the browser.